awesome-davian/awesome-reviews-kaist/paper-review/2021-fall-paper-review/ECCV-2020-CenterTrack-kor.md

 ---
-description: Xingyi Zhou et al. / Tracking Objects as Points / ECCV 2020 Spotlight
+description: Zhou et al. / Tracking Objects as Points / ECCV 2020
 ---

 # Tracking Objects as Points \[Kor]

-[**English version**](ECCV-2020-CenterTrack-eng.md) of this article is available.
+[**English version**](eccv-2020-CenterTrack-eng.md) of this article is available.

 ## 0. Introduction